DeonReichert/fhevm-react-template/README.md

-# FHE React Template
+# Universal FHEVM SDK

-A comprehensive template and example collection for building privacy-preserving decentralized applications using Zama's Fully Homomorphic Encryption (FHE) technology.
+A framework-agnostic SDK for building privacy-preserving decentralized applications using Zama's Fully Homomorphic Encryption (FHE) technology.

 ## 🎯 Overview

-This template provides a production-ready foundation for developing FHE-powered dApps with React, featuring:
+This repository provides a complete SDK and template collection for developing FHE-powered applications:

-- **FHE Integration**: Built-in support for Zama's fhEVM
+- **Universal SDK**: Framework-agnostic core that works with React, Next.js, Vue, Node.js
-- **Modern Stack**: React 18, TypeScript, Vite
+- **Simple Setup**: Less than 10 lines of code to get started
-- **Wallet Support**: RainbowKit integration with multiple wallet connectors
+- **React Adapter**: Pre-built hooks and providers (wagmi-style API)
-- **Smart Contract Tools**: Hardhat development environment
+- **Complete Templates**: Production-ready Next.js and React examples
-- **Example Applications**: Real-world FHE use cases
+- **Comprehensive Docs**: Full documentation and real-world examples

 ## 📚 What is FHE?